leipzig/blast-wrapper/README.md

 blast-wrapper
 =============
-blast-wrapper is a a node.js web-service wrapper for old BLAST executables (not BLAST+), specifically bl2seq.
+blast-wrapper is a node.js web-service wrapper for old BLAST executables (not BLAST+), specifically bl2seq.

 In theory this should be faster than a CGI wrapper.